makilezx/-Xg-Boosting-the-vaccination/README.md

 # (Xg)-Boosting-the-vaccination

-## Baseline - study publihsed in 2023.
+## Baseline - study published in 2023.

 _A sample was comprised of 347 participants (42.1% male) from the general population in Serbia, aged between 19 and 54 years (M = 29.98, SD = 9.42).
 The data for this study were gathered online in April 2021, approx three months after the commencement of vaccination in Serbia.
 The majority of participants were students (45%) or held a university degree (25.6%), while the rest completed primary or secondary school._